technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 07/Lab 07.md

 11. Paste the following instruction.

     ```
-    When a financial portfolio related request is received, identify the
-Portfolio ID and search for the requested data using < Look up
-portfolio data >.
-Once you have gathered the financial portfolio
-information, use the < Reply to email > tool to reply to the original
-email you received.
+    When a financial portfolio related request is received, identify the Portfolio ID and search for the requested data using < Look up portfolio data >.
+Once you have gathered the financial portfolio information, use the < Reply to email > tool to reply to the original email you received.
 Do not respond with data beyond what was requested.
     ```

     ![](./media/image39.png)

-12. Select \< Look up portfolio data \>, enter / and select the tool Look up portfolio data.
+12. Select < Look up portfolio data >, enter / and select the **tool** **Look up portfolio data**.

     ![](./media/image40.png)

     ![](./media/image41.png)

-13. Similarly, replace \< Reply to email \> with the tool, **Reply to email**.
+13. Similarly, replace < Reply to email > with the **tool**, **Reply to email**.

 14. Once the replacements are done, as in the screenshot below, select